-The Build to Rent Forum London is organised by Movers & Shakers with support from the Mayor of London.
-This is an authoritative one-day event that brings together private and public sector leaders and key stakeholders to debate and exchange ideas.
-Following its success in 2015, 2016 and 2017, the Build to Rent Forum London has established itself as a powerful platform for Built to Rent.
+The Build to Rent Forum London is organised by Movers & Shakers with support from the GLA and the Mayor of London.
+This is an authoritative one-day event that brings together Private and Public sector leaders and key stakeholders to debate and exchange ideas.
+Following its successful launch in 2015 the Built to Rent Forum London has established itself as a powerful platform for the advancement and development of Build to Rent.

-The next PRS Forum will take place on Wednesday 22nd February 2018:
+The next BTR Forum London will take place on Thursday 22nd February 2018:

 A one-day event that will deliver value on multiple levels: